HMS San Josef (1797): Later career

 From 1839 San Josef was used as a gunnery training ship.
 From 10 August 1841 she was commanded by Captain Joseph Needham Tayler, serving as a guard ship at Devonport (established gunnery school).
 Other captains who served in her include: Captain Frederick William Burgoyne, while serving as the flagship of Samuel Pym, Plymouth; Captain Henry John Leeke; and Captain Thomas Maitland, as the flagship of Admiral William Hall Gage, Devonport.
 She was broken up a Devonport in May 1849.
+Her figurehead was preserved, and for many years adorned a building (which served for a time as a sailmaking loft) in the Royal Victoria Victualling Yard, Deptford.

 Some small pieces of the San Josef still survive to this day.
 One is in the form of part of a wooden gun carriage; called a Quoin.
 This quoin can be found among the Valhalla figurehead collection in Tresco Abbey Gardens in the Isles of Scilly.
 Another is a carved Triumph of Arms from the stern rail sold at Bonhams in London in October 2014.
 Parts of the ship were used in the re-building of St Nicholas' Church, West Looe in 1852.

 Legacy

 San Josef Mountain on the South Coast of British Columbia, on the south side of Estero Basin on Frederick Arm to the west of the mouth of Bute Inlet, was named in 1864 by Captain Pender for the San Josef, while Departure Bay and Nanaimo Harbour at the city of Nanaimo were originally named (in 1791) the Bocas de Winthuysen after Rear-Admiral Don Francisco Xavier Winthuysen.
-San Josef Bay in Cape Scott Provincial Park at the north end of Vancouver Island is also named after this ship.